-From 6 April 2016, whether you’re a basic or higher-rate taxpayer you’ll be entitled to the new Personal Savings Allowance (PSA).
+If you’re a basic or higher-rate taxpayer you're entitled to a Personal Savings Allowance (PSA).
 For most people, this means you can earn more savings interest without paying tax.

 The PSA applies not just to the interest you earn from savings accounts, but from bank accounts and credit unions too.
-Interest that is from ISA accounts does not count towards this allowance and is still completely free from income tax.
+Interest that is earned from ISAs does not count towards this allowance and is still completely free from income tax.

-If you already fill in a self-assessment tax return, carry on doing this and remember to include your total income from your non-ISA savings.
+If you already fill in a self-assessment tax return e.g if you are self employed, carry on doing this and remember to include your total income from your non-ISA savings.

 To help maintain service and quality, some telephone calls may be recorded and monitored.

 Site intended for UK residents only.
 Skipton Building Society is a member of the Building Societies Association.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, under registration number 153706, for accepting deposits, advising on and arranging mortgages and providing Restricted financial advice.Principal Office, The Bailey, Skipton, North Yorkshire, BD23 1DN.